ipv6guide/ipv6guide.github.io/enterprise/preparations/index.md

 global need for more than IPv4 can provide every organisation will have different reasons for implementing IPv6 in a specific place at a specific time.
 These might not be obvious to everyone involved.
-Making sure that everybody understands the rasons will prevent a lot of problems later in the project.
+Making sure that everybody understands the reasons will prevent a lot of problems later in the project.

 Deploying IPv6 throughout an enterprise is not something that can be done